HolyBlackCat/holyblackcat.github.io/blog/_posts/2025-10-09-unforgettable-factory.md

       return 0;
   }();
   ```
   to register itself in the map.
-Since this is a global variable, it's constructed at program startup, before the `main()` function is entered, so that's when the lambda runs.
+Since `register_animal` is a global variable, it's constructed at program startup, before the `main()` function is entered, so that's when the lambda runs.

   This way we don't need a single big source file that knows all derived classes, and we can even load new classes at runtime from shared libraries.